Student Response Tools

 Jeopardy-style review games can be a fun way to increase student engagement, review concepts and conduct formative assessment.
 FlipQuiz and Factile both offer text-based questions and answers with a free account.

-Flipgrid is a web-based tool used to create video-based discussion boards.
+Flip (formerly Flipgrid) is a web-based tool used to create video-based discussion boards.
+Instructors post a question or prompt, and students respond by posting a video response.

-Kahoot is a game-based classroom student response website that encourages student engagement and motivation with competition, bright music, fast-paced action, and music.
+Kahoot is a game-based classroom student response website that encourages student engagement and motivation with competition, bright graphics, fast-paced action, and music.
+Students answer questions and compete for points based on response time and correct answers.

 Plickers is a free student response tool.
 Students are given Plickers or “paper clickers.”
 As the instructor displays a multiple choice or true-false question, students hold up their “paper clicker” with their answer choice at the top of the card.

 Poll Everywhere is a web-based voting/polling tool for collecting student responses.
-Polls can be multiple choice, true/false, open-ended, a clickable image and Q&A/brainstorming
+Polls can be multiple choice, true/false, open-ended, a clickable image and Q&A/brainstorming.
+With the free Higher-Ed version of Poll Everywhere, users are limited to 40 responses per poll question.

 Quizziz is a game-based student response website.
-Students compete for points based on response time and correct answer.
+Students compete for points based on response time and correct answers.
+Unlike Kahoot, a Quizziz quiz can be self-paced, and students view questions and answers on their devices.

-Socrative is a formative assessment tool that enables instructors to create polls, surveys, and quizzes for classroom use.
+Socrative is a formative assessment tool that enables instructors to create online quizzes for classroom use.
+Instructors can also administer on-the-spot quick questions and exit tickets.

 This is a comparison of all student response tools included in the Malone Center Instructional Technology Toolkit.